The wide range of the Pastel Colors Palette!

 Let’s take a quick look at how companies across different categories have incorporated pastel colors into their brands!

 Pictured: Home Decor Packaging

-The product you see here is scent diffuser from Japanese brand Miniso, which stands for meditative, calm vibes and a soothing aroma.
+The product you see here is a scent diffuser from the Japanese brand Miniso, which stands for meditative, calm vibes and a soothing aroma.

 Using a blue color palette for packaging and designing of aroma-therapy products like candles, wax melt cubes, essential oils, incense sticks is of great benefit for the customer to identify the product as “relaxing.”